 a.
 Place roast on a roasting pan.
 I used a standing bone-in ribeye, no need to be on a rack.

 b.
 Pre-heat oven at 450 degrees F. Place uncovered ribeye roast at the lowest rack and sear for 20 minutes.
 Browning will keep it juicy.
-Tip: Place a baking sheet at the top rack to slowly cook the exterior.
+Tip: Place a baking sheet at the top rack to slowly cook the exterior, if you like.

 c.
-After 15 minutes, set temperature at 300 degrees F. Use a thermometer and cook meat until it reaches desired doneness.
+After 20 minutes, set temperature at 300 degrees F. Use a thermometer and cook meat by -5 to -7 degrees before it reaches desired doneness.
+Remove from oven.
+It will continue cooking when you rest the ribeye roast.

 - For rare ribeye roast, cook for 3 hours with internal temperature of 120 degrees F.